brittanystoroz/recroom/docs-guide/08 - Web APIs - Accessing Phone APIs and Hardware.md

 # Chapter 8: Web APIs - Accessing Phone APIs and Hardware

 WebAPIs are simply JavaScript APIs that allow applications to interact with mobile device features.
-There are a number of WebAPIs available for accessing device hardware (battery status, device vibration hardware, etc.) and data (calendar data, contacts, etc.).
-Leveraging these will help you build a feature-rich application.
+There are a number of WebAPIs available for accessing device hardware (battery status, device vibration hardware, camera, etc.) and data (calendar data, contacts, etc.).
+Though many of these APIs are still being iterated on &mdash; and some are still working towards stabilization &mdash; there are strategies available for checking compatibility so we can build feature-rich applications.

 In Chapter 7 we learned how to set permissions in our application manifest to access these types of APIs.
 In this chapter we'll walk through a couple examples of putting them to work.

+## Notifications
-From our podcasts app in Chapter 4, let's imagine we want to push a notification to the user's device when a new episode of a podcast is finished downloading.
+From our podcasts app in Chapter 4, let's imagine we want to notify our users when a new episode of a podcast is finished downloading.
 In our application manifest, we'll need to add the permission `desktop-notification` so we can use the [Notifications WebAPI](https://developer.mozilla.org/en-US/docs/Web/API/Notification/Using_Web_Notifications):

 ```javascript
 "permissions": {